SimOpt/simopt.github.io/QNSim.md

 Besides, if a customer never enters station 1, he will not be counted when calculating sojourn time for station 1.
 If a customer enters station 1 more than once, he is still regarded as one customer.
 (It is not difficult to modify the code to count all arrivals.)*

+<sup><font color="red">1</font></sup> It is number of customers waiting in the queue + customers under service + customers who have finished service but still occupy the server because the destination station is full.